pkp/pkp-docs/admin-guide/en/securing-your-system.md

 > Section Contributed by Kenton Good

-Using SSL/TLS encryption to secure your site brings advantages in security, privacy, censorship protection, search engine findability, and data integrity.
+Using SSL/TLS encryption to secure your site brings advantages in security, privacy, censorship protection, search engine optimization, and data integrity.

 ### Security and Privacy Advantages